-- Constipation – Those that experience constipation also frequently report bloating.
+Those that experience constipation also frequently report bloating.
 About 80% of patients that are constipated describe their bloating as severe.
-This is not all that surprising, as a build-up of fecal matter, and additional time for carbohydrates to ferment in the large bowel can mimic the pain and pressure of bloating.
-In addition to the stool itself being “stuck”, the slow motility and static nature of the colon during constipation causes more gas production and an inability to clear gas from the bowel effectively.
+This is not all that surprising.
+As a build-up of fecal matter, and additional time for carbohydrates to ferment in the large bowel can mimic the pain and pressure of bloating.
+In addition to the stool itself being “stuck”, the slow motility and static nature of the colon during constipation causes more gas production.
+As well as an inability to clear gas from the bowel effectively.

-- Water content in the small intestine – In some individuals, short-chain carbohydrates have an osmotic pull effect, meaning they draw water into the small intestine.
-Because these molecules are poorly absorbed in some people, this can result in a much greater volume of water in the digestive tract, resulting in feelings of pressure and fullness.1
+In some individuals, short-chain carbohydrates have an osmotic pull effect, meaning they draw water into the small intestine.
+Because these molecules are poorly absorbed in some people, this can result in a much greater volume of water in the digestive tract.
+Resulting in feelings of pressure and fullness.1

-- Abnormal coordination of the diaphragm and abdominal wall muscles – when you eat, your diaphragm needs to move UP to accommodate your stretched stomach.
+When you eat, your diaphragm needs to move UP to accommodate your stretched stomach.
 When this doesn’t happen properly, it can trigger bloating, distension, and pain.
 Symptoms typically include bloating very quickly after eating, and bloating with non-fermentable, bulky foods.
-At Ignite, we work to uncover the CAUSE of your bloating so we can connect you with the right health care practitioners to help!
+At Ignite, we work to uncover the CAUSE of your bloating.
+So that we can connect you with the right health care practitioners to help!

 How is bloating diagnosed?